Skip to main content

 Download-nVidiaDisplayDriver

 This function automates downloading drivers from NVIDIA.
-This function has many parameters, each of which include argument completers:
+This one has several parameters, each of which include argument completers:

 Download-nVidiaDisplayDriver [-ProductType] <string> [-ProductSeries] <string> [-Product] <string> [-OperatingSystem] <string> [-Language] <string> [[-DCH] <bool>] [[-RunningDriverVersion] <string>] [-Force ] [<CommonParameters>]